DLR-AMR/.github/README.md

 # .github
-We use this repo to mangage the DLR-AMR organizations README file
+We use this repo to manage the DLR-AMR organizations README file